-- 37. (1) Where the Education and Training Committee under this Order - - (a) refuses an application for registration, readmission or renewal or for the inclusion of an additional entry; - (b) in determining an application under article 9 or 10, imposes additional conditions which must be satisfied before the applicant may be admitted to, readmitted to or retained on the register; - (c) removes the name of a registrant from the register on the ground that he has breached a condition in respect of continuing professional development or such additional, education, training or experience as is mentioned in article 19(3), subject to which his registration has effect; or - (d) fails, within the terms of article 9(7), to issue a decision, the person aggrieved may appeal to the Council within the prescribed period.
+- (ab) removes the name of a registrant from the register on the grounds that the registrant has failed to satisfy the Registrar that there is in force in relation to the registrant appropriate cover under an indemnity arrangement; - (b) in determining an application under article 9 or 10, imposes additional conditions which must be satisfied before the applicant may be admitted to, readmitted to or retained on the register; - (c) removes the name of a registrant from the register on the ground that he has breached a condition in respect of continuing professional development or such additional, education, training or experience as is mentioned in article 19(3), subject to which his registration has effect; or - (d) fails, within the terms of article 9(7), to issue a decision, the person aggrieved may appeal to the Council within the prescribed period.

+(1A) Paragraph (1)(ab) does not apply where the removal is in consequence of a refusal of an application for renewal (including an application for readmission or restoration where registration has lapsed).

-- (2) No appeal lies to the Council where the person aggrieved has been refused registration solely because he has failed to pay the prescribed fee for registration or has failed to apply in the prescribed form and manner in accordance with article 9 or 10. - (3) No decision removing a registrant from the register against which an appeal to the Council may be made under paragraph (1) shall have effect before - - (a) the expiry of the period within which such an appeal may be made; or - (b) if an appeal is made, the appeal is withdrawn or otherwise finally disposed of. - (4) Any appeal shall be subject to such rules as the Council shall make for the purpose of regulating appeals under this article. - (5) The rules shall in particular provide - - (a) for the quorum of the Council considering such an appeal; - (b) that the members considering the appeal are to include registrants and lay members and that the number of members who are registrants may exceed the number of lay members but may not exceed them by more than one;
+(2) No appeal lies to the Council where the person aggrieved has been refused registration solely because he has failed to pay the prescribed fee for registration or has failed to apply in the prescribed form and manner in accordance with article 9 or 10.

+(2A) No appeal lies to the Council if the complaint of the person aggrieved is, in effect, that a provision of rules under article 7, 9, 10 or 11A is invalid.

+(3) No decision removing a registrant from the register against which an appeal to the Council may be made under paragraph (1) shall have effect before-

+- (a) the expiry of the period within which such an appeal may be made; or - (b) if an appeal is made, the appeal is withdrawn or otherwise finally disposed of.

+(4) Any appeal shall be subject to such rules as the Council shall make for the purpose of regulating appeals under this article.

+(5) The rules shall in particular provide-